Ohtani done on mound in his standout 2-way season for Angels

 Maddon said it was a mutual decision after a conversation with Ohtani (9-2, 3.18 ERA) that the strong AL MVP candidate not pitch in the season finale Sunday at Seattle.

-Ohtani, the American League starting pitcher in the All-Star Game and also the leadoff hitter as the designated hitter, struck out 10 batters in each of his final two pitching starts.
+The American League starting pitcher in the All-Star Game and also in the leadoff spot as the designated hitter, Ohtani struck out 10 batters in each of his final two pitching starts.
 The last was a no-decision in the home finale against the Mariners on Sunday, when he allowed one run over seven innings.

-After missing all of 2019 on the mound following Tommy John surgery, and starting only two games last season, Ohtani pitched 130 1/3 innings in 23 starts this year.
-The right-handed pitcher struck out 156 batters and walked 44.
+Ohtani didn’t talk with the media Wednesday, when he joined Ichiro Suzuki and Hideki Matsui as the only Japanese-born players to score 100 runs in an MLB season.
+With four games remaining, Ohtani has exactly 100 runs and 26 stolen bases.
+Jose Canseco is the only other AL player with at least 45 homers and 25 stolen bases (46 and 29 for Toronto in 1998, when he had 98 runs).

-Ohtani was in the Angels lineup as the DH on Wednesday night at Texas, the first of five remaining games for Los Angeles.
-The left-handed hitter went into the game hitting .256 with 45 homers and 98 RBIs.
+This is Ohtani’s fourth season with the Angels (75-83), who will finish with a losing record for the sixth season in a row and extend their playoff drought to seven years.
+This 27-year-old sensation is the most accomplished two-way player since Babe Ruth, who last pitched regularly in 1919.
+Ohtani was the first two-way starter in the history of the All-Star Game, which began in 1933.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports